civilservicelgbt/civilservicelgbt.github.io/_posts/2020-06-22-prideon-podcast-episode-2-max-scantlebury.md

 - what it means to be an ally and how non-LGBT+ people being allies to the LGBT+ people
 - inclusion of people from black and ethnic minority backgrounds in LGBT+ communities

+## Listen online

+You can listen to the first episode of *the PrideON podcast* using the embedded player, below.

+<iframe src="https://anchor.fm/civilservicelgbt/embed/episodes/Max-Scantlebury-on-being-an-allies-and-BAME-inclusion-in-LGBT-communities-efnikp" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 ## Subscribe on your favourite podcast app

 You can get *the PrideON podcast* on all major podcasting platforms or subscribe in your favourite app.
 Subscribe now listen to this episode and get notified as new episodes become available.